 Elaine Keller-Duemig, CNM

 Becoming a midwife was Elaine's dream for many years.
-During her journey to midwifery, she earned a bachelor's degree in Women's Studies and a certificate in LGBT studies from the University of Wisconsin - Madison.
-Having never lived anywhere outside of Wisconsin, Elaine chose to move across the country to Connecticut to earn her nursing degree at Quinnipiac University.
-After working as a labor and delivery nurse, she followed her dream of becoming a midwife and moved to New York to attend Columbia University to earn her midwifery degree while at the same time working as a nurse.
-For about 9 months, Elaine worked at Roosevelt Hospital as a nurse and she always wanted to return as a midwife.
-Elaine has worked and trained in many different settings but favors the continuity and close relationships that develop with women and their families while working in a private practice setting.
+During her journey, she earned a bachelor's degree in Women's Studies and a certificate in LGBT studies from the University of Wisconsin - Madison.
+Having never lived anywhere outside of Wisconsin, Elaine moved to Connecticut to earn her nursing degree at Quinnipiac University.
+After working as a labor and delivery nurse, she followed her dream of becoming a midwife and moved to New York to attend Columbia University to earn her midwifery degree while also working as a nurse.
+Elaine worked at Mt Sinai West as a nurse and she always wanted to return as a midwife.
+Before joining CPM, Elaine worked with a physician in a busy private practice in New Jersey.
+Elaine favors the continuity and close relationships that develop with clients and their families while working in a private practice setting.

 Georgia Rose, CNM

-Georgia was in private practice for 14 years and attended over 1600 deliveries.
-Even after all of those deliveries, she was still amazed and in awe of the wisdom of birth and the power of women.
+Central Park Midwifery was started by Georgia Rose.
+She was in private practice for 14 years and attended over 1600 deliveries.
+Georgia was always amazed and in awe of the wisdom of birth and the power of women.
 "Each woman has an innate knowledge of how she will give birth because she comes from a long line of successful mothers."
-Georgia wanted to help each woman discover this wisdom and to encourage and support her unique journey to a positive and joyful birth experience.
+Georgia wanted to help each woman discover her own wisdom and to encourage and support her unique journey to a positive and joyful birth experience.

 In 2013, Georgia decided to expand the practice and prepare for her upcoming retirement.
 Elaine joined Georgia in December 2013.

 Since 2015, we have continued to carry on Georgia's legacy and wisdom.